leberSmeaton/portfolioT1A2/README.md

 ## <a id="PortfolioSummary"></a>Portfolio Summary

-This portfolio website is a work in progress and collection of projects to showcase my full-stack abilities.
+This portfolio website is a collection of projects to showcase my full-stack abilities.
 By the end of this course this portfolio will be my finished piece.
+My goal is to continue to add, upgrade and finese.

 [Published Portfolio](https://sleepy-heisenberg-2b3192.netlify.app)